Phone: (513) 558-8888

 - Application assistance for medical and disability benefits (Medicaid and Social Security)

-As part of a collaborative effort between the Hamilton County Mental Health and Recovery Services Board and the Hamilton County Job and Family Services (HCJFS) as well as a partnership between Central Clinic and the Alcoholism Council, FAIR became operational on February 1, 2010.Read more...
+As part of a collaborative effort between the Hamilton County Mental Health and Recovery Services Board and the Hamilton County Job and Family Services (HCJFS) as well as a partnership between Central Clinic and the Addiction Services Council, FAIR became operational on February 1, 2010.Read more...

 HOPE for Children and Families (HOPE) is a multi-system collaboration and is responsible for the referral, connection, monitoring and coordination of services for children and youth who are involved in two or more county system.Read more...